Dana Leong: Career

-After moving to New York, while studying Jazz Trombone and Orchestral Cello at the Manhattan School of Music on a full scholarship, he continued to perform and produce with many well known musicians from the Jazz, Latin and Hip-Hop worlds such as Marc Anthony, Huey Dunbar, Horace Silver, Ryuichi Sakamoto, DJ Qbert, DJ A-Trak, Chat Hugo, Harry Belafonte, Christian McBride, The Mingus Big Band, Wynton Marsalis & the Jazz at Lincoln Center Orchestra, Balkan Beat Box, Keali'i Reichel, Firewater, Chick Correa, Lila Downs, Lionel Hampton, Dave Douglas, David Taylor, Steve Coleman, Eddie Palmieri, Henry Threadgill, Claudia Acuña, Fermin Muguruza, Lew Soloff, Jason Lindner, Tony Escapa, Miguel Zenon, Dafnis Prieto, Yosvany Terry, Christian Howes and Paquito D'Rivera whom with Leong collaborated on the "Panamericana Suite" Album, which won two Grammy Awards for "Best Latin Jazz Album" and "Best Classical Composition" in 2011.
+After moving to New York, while studying Jazz Trombone and Orchestral Cello at the Manhattan School of Music on a full scholarship, he continued to perform and produce with many well known musicians from the Jazz, Latin and Hip-Hop worlds such as Marc Anthony, Huey Dunbar, Horace Silver, Ryuichi Sakamoto, DJ Qbert, DJ A-Trak, Chat Hugo, Harry Belafonte, Christian McBride, The Mingus Big Band, Wynton Marsalis & the Jazz at Lincoln Center Orchestra, Balkan Beat Box, Keali'i Reichel, Firewater, Chick Corea, Lila Downs, Lionel Hampton, Dave Douglas, David Taylor, Steve Coleman, Eddie Palmieri, Henry Threadgill, Claudia Acuña, Fermin Muguruza, Lew Soloff, Jason Lindner, Tony Escapa, Miguel Zenon, Dafnis Prieto, Yosvany Terry, Christian Howes and Paquito D'Rivera whom with Leong collaborated on the "Panamericana Suite" Album, which won two Grammy Awards for "Best Latin Jazz Album" and "Best Classical Composition" in 2011.
 Leong is a fan of hip-hop, jazz, electronic music and film score and continues to blend and bend genre lines with his own musical compositions.

 He has also performed in stage productions by Sleep No More and FELA! on Broadway, Manila's GMA Christmas Show, PBS, Canal+ Live, FIP French National Radio, NPR as well as fashion events by Mercedes Benz Fashion Week, Diane Von Firstenberg & Alexandre Herchcovitch.

 In 2005, Leong opened "Life After Dark Studio", a medium-sized production studio based in Harlem with satellite locations in Columbus, Ohio, and San Francisco.
 The studio was where Leong created 3 of his albums, "Leaving New York", "Anthems of Life" and "Dream State".
 The studio closed in 2016 to make bandwidth for Leong to work further with his social entrepreneurship platform TEKTONIK and open a new studio location in Shanghai, China.

 During the 2007-2008 season, the Dana Leong Band was selected as the top recipient of the US State Department of Cultural Affairs's American Music Abroad music diplomacy program's US Ambassadorship and began touring the world to promote positive cultural exchanges with music.
 The band performed and spoke to the people of Fiji, Vietnam, Philippines, Cambodia, Laos, Mexico and Washington DC.